 Hence the catching is always good.

 Going up to the top, or South Fork 1 as it’s known, sets you up for a drift that has almost no slow water.
 It’s run and gun style all the way; smashing banks and mending.
-To the victor belong the spoils and so it is on SF1.
+He who dares wins, and so it is on SF1.
 The person getting closer to the bank consistently, is the person who will catch the better fish; and the most fish.
-But there’s a calculated gamble involved that needs to be explored here.
+But there’s also a calculated gamble involved, that needs to be explored here.

-You must always have one eye on what’s coming up next down river as you are moving at a clip and closing distances quickly.
+You must always have one eye on what’s coming up next as you float down river on the SF as you are moving at a clip and closing distances very quickly.
 As such, casting forward of the boat is must.
-While I can hit a target all day, even in the wind and over the wrong shoulder, it comes down to keeping your fly in the best water for the longest possible time.
+While I can hit a target all day, even in the wind and over the wrong shoulder, it comes down to keeping your fly in the best water for the longest possible amount of time.
 And part of this means sometimes leaving some bits of water untouched, in order to better fish the best water properly.

 Don’t get me wrong.
 Ego can grab a hold of me as much as anyone.
 I love being able to put the fly where the guide wants it before he has even thought to say ‘put it there’.
 Having a guide that does 175+ days a season go back to the lodge and tell all the other guides that his client was a ‘stick’; is pretty good for the old ego.
-But sometimes you have to be a little more cunning than that.
+But sometimes you have to be a little more cunning than just impressing the guy rowing.

 Some of the bushes that line this section of the South Fork are pretty brutal for catching flies.
-I shit you not.
-If you could collect every fly that you see in the overhanging foliage on a typical day; you could fill a fly shop.
-Some branches could have seven or eight rubber legged, foam flies hanging from it.
-It’s brutal because the boat is moving so, so quickly and there’s no way to retrieve anything that doesn’t immediately pop back out.
+I kid you not.
+If you could collect every fly that you see in the overhanging foliage on a typical day’s drift; you could start your own fly shop!
+Some branches could have up to seven or eight, rubber-legged, foam flies hanging from them.
+It’s brutal because the boat is moving so quickly and there’s no way to retrieve anything that doesn’t immediately pop back out.